FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 ### Creating a Device Instance and Connecting It to FlowFuse

-If you need to run Node-RED on the edge itself but want to manage it remotely, follow the steps below.
-Skip this step if your Node-RED instance can run on the cloud.
+If you need to run Node-RED on the edge device itself but want to manage it remotely, follow the steps below.
+Skip this step if your Node-RED Application flow can run on the cloud.

 1. Navigate to the cloud instance you created above.
-2. Go to the "Devices" tab and select "Add Device."
+2. Go to the "Devices" tab by clicking on top "Devices" option and select "Add Device".
-3. Once you click "Add Device," a device configuration popup will appear.
+3. Once you click "Add Device", a device configuration popup will appear.
 Copy the command provided and save it for later.
-4. Follow the steps to install the FlowFuse agent on your device as given in this [documentation](/docs/device-agent/install/).
+4. Follow the steps to install the FlowFuse Device Agent on your device as given in this [documentation](/docs/device-agent/install/).
 5. Execute the saved command on the device.
 6. Start the FlowFuse device agent by executing the following command: